uniQIndividual/scorched.report/README.md

 # Scorched Report

 This website is still under active construction and only public for testing purposes.
 It may be missing information and be buggy.
-Please let me know and I'll try to get on it.
+Please let me know about any issues you encounter and I'll try to get on it.

 Scorched Report was mainly created by uniQ with a lot of help from nblock.
 The Scorched Cannons was kindly created by GerbSnail and the TWAS entries by our resident lore guardian, Jon.